Can Dental Floss Banish Frizzy Hair? I Tried It & Learned A Lot

 @heimm_ Video inspo: @mattloveshair #naturalhair #hairhacksandtips #hairhacktips #type4hair #blackhairmatter #frizzyhairtips #blackhairtiktok #curlyhairtips ♬ Forever - Labrinth

-With summer right around the corner, I'm training my thick, wavy hair to air-dry so that I can eventually ditch the heated styling tools.
+With humid weather on our hands, I'm training my thick, wavy hair to air-dry so that I can eventually ditch the heated styling tools.
 Sure, it's a lot less faff but I end up with very frizzy roots and ends.
 It's not just me.
 On TikTok, the #frizzyhair hashtag has 238.8 million views as it seems we're flocking in droves to the app for advice.
 Add to that the current warm weather and frizz is quite a common hair gripe.
 Could floss be the quick fix many of us are searching for?
 I had to try it.

 Advertisement